The Code Market

 Code theft detection is integrated in codum as well: in case cloned/forked repository content appears in the network as a new repository by at least some part, both owners are notified of each other.
 Such checks are performed by the blockchain infrastructure knife nodes where finders are rewarded from the revenue share.

 Additional values are provided by creating the integrated project management, developer sourcing and market capabilities to the system.
 Developers gather their portfolio profiles by participating in the projects, both open and proprietary, where such profile data can be used for developer candidate selection process within the system.
 Employment can then be formalized as a smart contract and payment processed on acceptance merger.
-Also, both contract sides - the developer and the contractor - can rate each other and the rating weight will depend on the smart contract overall value, on top of the success rating gathered from the metadata of the related developments, including such data as estimate overshots, declined pull requests, failed tests and so on.
+Also, both contract sides - the developer and his customer - can rate each other and the rating weight will depend on the smart contract overall value, on top of the success rating gathered from the metadata of the related developments, including such data as estimate overshots, declined pull requests, failed tests and so on.

 Public Website Frontend